/

 Float’s visual Schedule page gives you live insights about your people and projects, helping you make decisions faster

-Or in a capacity report, if your tool has reporting capabilities:
+Or in a capacity planning report, if your tool has reporting capabilities:

 Report tab in Float showing team metrics like capacity, scheduled hours and overtime